Rosario Central: Decline and resurrection

 After the 2010 Clausura, Rosario Central's poor form over the past three years forced it into a relegation/promotion play-off against Nacional B side All Boys, which won the tie over two legs 4–1 on aggregate (defining the series with a thrashing 3–0 in Arroyito), relegating Rosario Central to Primera B Nacional, the second tier of Argentine football.
 It was the fourth time the club was relegated to play in the second division.

 Rosario Central spent several seasons in the B Nacional until 19 May 2013, when the squad secured the promotion to Primera División after beating Gimnasia y Esgrima de Jujuy by 3–0.
 The three goals were scored by Javier Toledo.
 The team was coached by Miguel Ángel Russo.

-The eleventh official title: the 2018 Copa Argentina.
+The eleventh official title: Copa Argentina

-In May 2018, the club saw the return of Edgardo Bauza as Central's coach in his second cycle.221 The coach stated that ‘I knew no other objective than to be champion with Central. ’.
+In May 2018, the club saw the return of Edgardo Bauza as Central's coach in his second tenure.
+Bauza stated that "I knew no other objective than to be champion with Central".
 Edgardo Bauza led Rosario Central to the championship title after 23 years.